§ 01 Burnout & occupational stress

 Not therapy replacement

-Medication can support therapy, rest, boundaries, and behavioral change, but it does not replace them.
+Medication can support therapy, rest, and behavioral change, but it does not replace them.

 Not controlled substances